ponbac/drinktajm/README.md

 # drinkinggame

-Next level drinking game and my first real Flutter application.
+Next level drinking game and my first real Flutter application (almost all questions are written in Swedish).

 [Web version](https://drinktajm.web.app/#/), looks a little bit worse than the iOS and Android versions.